sanel/magic-ed/README.md

 Then setup *EDITOR* environment variable to point to your favorite editor and try to be productive :)

-This code is tested on SBCL and ECL.
+This code is tested on SBCL, ECL and Clozure CL.

 ## License